 - (A) New Teams and Associations New teams must have submitted a "New Team/Association Application" form, c/o OWHA office and received approval prior to any team members participating in any team activities.
 Events held prior to approval are not OWHA sanctioned and/or insured. - (B) All teams registered in the previous season are to send to the OWHA Office, by August 31st of each year, their team's completed "Intent to Register" form together with the appropriate team registration fee.
-A team will also have to have submitted their "Intent to Register" form and appropriate fee in order to participate in any OWHA sanctioned tournament.
-All OWHA teams
+A team will also have to have submitted their "Intent to Register" form and appropriate fee in order to participate in any OWHA sanctioned tournament or league game.

-- and/or associations are encouraged to have a Development Coordinator.
-This Coordinator should be included on the 'Intent to Register' form. - (C) Any OWHA approved Association may register teams in their applicable divisions or categories as the need arises without filling out a "New Team/Association Application" form, notwithstanding that the OWHA Executive Committee will retain its right to accept, reject or revoke membership to protect the best interests of the OWHA membership and as set out in ARTICLE SEVEN of the Constitution. - (D) Each team may register a maximum of 17 skaters and a maximum of 2 goaltenders, except in Senior where each team may register a maximum of 18 skaters and a maximum of two goaltenders.
-Each goaltender must be designated on the "Participant Registration" form with the letter "G". - (E) All OWHA approved competitive teams must be registered according to the current New Membership Policies in effect, complete with player information by October 1st of each season by forwarding to the OWHA Registrar completed "Participant Registration" form(s) along with the proper Registration fee, Insurance fee, Affiliation fee and Provincial Bond commencing in the 2006/2007 season.
+- (C) Any OWHA approved Association may register teams in their applicable divisions or categories as the need arises without filling out a "New Team/Association Application" form, notwithstanding that the OWHA Executive Committee will retain its right to accept, reject or revoke membership to protect the best interests of the OWHA membership and as set out in ARTICLE SEVEN of the Constitution. - (D) Each team may register a maximum of 17 skaters and a maximum of 2 goaltenders, except in Senior where each team may register a maximum of 18 skaters and a maximum of two goaltenders.
+Each goaltender must be designated on the "Participant Registration" form with the letter "G". - (E) All OWHA approved competitive teams must be registered according to the current New Membership Policies in effect, complete with player information by October 1st of each season by forwarding to the OWHA Registrar completed "Participant Registration" form(s) along with the proper Registration fee, Insurance fee, Affiliation fee and Provincial Bond.
 All association and independent competitive teams must register in the District/Region where they play the majority of their home games.
-Failure to submit the proper fees will cancel a team's right to participate in any OWHA event. - (F) All House League, Recreational and Masters teams and Players must be registered by November 15th of each hockey season in the same manner as competitive teams. - (G) All competitive teams, except Senior competitive must submit to their Regional Director properly completed game reports of all games played through December 15th by December 17th (Form A).
-Form A must list the OWHA team numbers of opposing teams.
-Senior competitive teams must submit their Form A of all games played by December 1st.
+Failure to submit the proper fees will cancel a team's right to participate in any OWHA event. - (F) All House League, Recreational and Masters teams and Players must be registered by November 15th of each hockey season in the same manner as competitive teams. - (G) All competitive teams must submit to the OWHA Office, properly completed game reports of all games played (Form A) no later than a date to be set annually by the OWHA Executive Committee.
+The Form A must list the OWHA team numbers of opposing teams.
+The Form A will only be used if there is an official request in to move a team.
 Form B's for competitive teams will be required to be submitted upon request only.
 Failure to submit reports and/or properly completed forms on time will result in the following fines and sanctions and may result in rendering the team ineligible for Provincials or render the team as a team not in good standing.

-1 to 5 days late \$100.00 6 to 11 days late \$200.00

-12 days or more team will be ineligible for
+1 to 5 days late\$100.006 to 11 days late\$200.0012 days or moreteam will be ineligible for Provincial Championship

-Provincial Championship